ITenthusiasm/custom-elements/src/Combobox/docs/guides/select-enhancement-in-js-frameworks.md

 There are a few things to note here:

 First, Vue's Web Component support is better than React's, but it is still limited.
 In order to guarantee that the `selected` _attribute_ is used for the `<combobox-option>` element, we must explicitly use [`:selected.attr`](https://vuejs.org/api/built-in-directives.html#v-bind).
-(Vue already uses the `selected` attribute for regular `<option>` elements; only `<combobox-option>` is a concern here.)
-Since Vue doesn't support dynamically binding [_boolean_ attributes](https://developer.mozilla.org/en-US/docs/Glossary/Boolean/HTML), we mimic the behavior of a boolean attribute by toggling between `true` and `undefined` for the `:selected.attr` value.
+(Vue already uses the `selected` attribute for regular `<option>` elements; so only `<combobox-option>` is a concern here.)
+Since Vue doesn't support dynamically binding [_boolean_ attributes](https://developer.mozilla.org/en-US/docs/Glossary/Boolean/HTML), we mimic the behavior of a boolean attribute by toggling between `"true"` and `undefined` for the `:selected.attr` value.

 Second, the [`fallthroughAttributes` Vue Compiler Option](https://github.com/vuejs/language-tools/wiki/Vue-Compiler-Options#fallthroughattributes-v210) enables Vue to infer the proper TypeScript types for the props of the `<Select>` and `<Option>` Vue components.
-These types are based on where the [fallthrough attributes](https://vuejs.org/guide/components/attrs) are passed.
+These types are inferred based on where the [fallthrough attributes](https://vuejs.org/guide/components/attrs) are passed.

 As with the earlier examples, the Vue components provide a simple and declarative interface for developers.